 Occupational Extension Department

 The Occupational Extension Department provides a variety of programs.
-Courses consist of, but are not limited to, Computer, Software and State Certification classes, Job Training Certification, Technician Programs in Logistics, Manicure and Nail Tech and Biowork.
-Specialty courses are also offered including: Healthcare Billing and Coding, Health Unit Coordinator, Heavy Equipment Operator, OSHA 10, Forklift, Carpentry, Natural Hair Care, Effective Teacher Training, and Introduction to Welding.
+Courses consist of, but are not limited to, Computer, Software and State Certification classes, Job Training Certification, Manicure and Nail Tech, CDL-A Truck Driver Training, and Biowork.
+Specialty courses are also offered including: Medical Coding, Health Unit Coordinator, Heavy Equipment Operator, OSHA 10, Forklift, Carpentry, Natural Hair Care, Real Estate, Aviation and Drone Programming, Small Engine Repair, and Introduction to Welding.

 The Occupational Extension Department also provides courses that prepare building, electrical, mechanical, plumbing, and fire prevention inspectors who enforce the State Building Codes.
 Continuing education courses are also offered for currently qualified inspectors.